 Contributions to the pension fund are broken into 2 tiers.
 Tier I is based on the minimum wage while Tier II on the nation's average earnings.
 Funding for both the tiers is based on the urban and rural status of the workplace and some other factors.
 The lower earnings limit is adjusted from time to time by the cabinet secretary.

-Insured workers become eligible for retirement benefits at the age of 60 provided they have paid into the pension fund for 3 years.
+Insured workers become eligible for retirement benefits at the age of 60 provided they have contributed to the pension fund for 3 years.
 Employees can choose to retire early at the age of 50.
 Employees pay 6% of their monthly remuneration to the pension fund while employers need to pay 6% of their payroll.

 Insured employees need to pay 5% of their monthly income into the National Social Security Fund, and employers need to pay 5% of monthly payroll.
 Workers undergo an assessment to determine their total incapacity to be eligible for disability pension.
 On retirement, insured workers are entitled to a lump sum amount of the entire employee and employer contributions and interest.